 Notice that we don’t do what is right in our own eyes.
 It is a matter of heartbreak and solemnity.

-We affirm that God created gender, marriage, and sex, and they operate properly only in accordance with his design.
+We affirm that God created sex, marriage, and sexuality, and they operate properly only in accordance with his design.

-We affirm that gender is binary, biological, and is defined by the creative decree of God.
+We affirm that gender is identical with sex – it is binary, biological, and is defined solely by the creative decree of God.

 We affirm that sin defaces this created image, and that departures from that design are endemic to the Fall.